 Rosemary - an herb for memory

 Rosemary is a popular herb with a wide range of benefits—most notably, an improved memory.
 In addition, Rosemary tea is beneficial for the health of your brain and whole body.
-Both fresh and dried rosemary works for making tea, but I prefer to use fresh.
+Both fresh and dried rosemary work for making tea, but I prefer to use fresh.

 Lemon infused honey